 We also emphasize a diet high in antioxidants and other super-nutritients, and the reduction or avoidance of certain foods that may interfere with your body’s innate ability to heal itself.

-So, if you’ve been told that you are going to need gum surgery, or if your oral environment seems OK, but you would like to take the optimum prevention measures, we invite you to schedule an oral evaluation.
+If you’ve been told that you are going to need gum surgery, or if your oral environment seems OK, but you would like to take the optimum prevention measures, we invite you to schedule an oral evaluation.
 We would like to show you that there is a better way.